 I’ve long loved my American Express Gold Card.
-It’s packed with great points-earning potential and includes a couple of statement credits that drastically help offset its annual fee.
+It’s packed with great points-earning potential and includes some statement credits that drastically help offset its annual fee.

 1. It Earns Membership Rewards